One Step at a Time (Jordin Sparks song)

 "One Step at a Time" is the third and final single from American pop/R&B singer Jordin Sparks from her self-titled debut album.
 Written by Robbie Nevil, Lauren Evans, Jonas Jeberg and Mich Hansen the song was released in the U.S. on June 10, 2008.
 Sparks performed the song on the season finale of the seventh season of American Idol.
-The song received favorably by music critics, who complimented the production, lyrical message and Sparks' vocal performance.
+The song was received favorably by music critics, who complimented the production, lyrical message and Sparks' vocal performance.

 When the song reached number seventeen on the Billboard Hot 100 (Week Ending August 27, 2008), Sparks became the first and so far only American Idol contestant ever to have their first four singles all crack the Top 20 of the Billboard Hot 100.
 The song peaked at number three on the Mainstream Top 40 airplay chart.

 The song served as Sparks' third UK single and digitally released on January 26.
 It surpassed the success of previous single "Tattoo" as it was A-Listed on Radio 1's playlist on January 14, 2009.
 On February 1, 2009, the song reached a peak of number sixteen on the UK Singles Chart despite no physical release.
 The single also reached number two in New Zealand, number eleven in Canada, and number twelve in Australia.